nodeca/nodeca-doc/src/documents/modules-server.html.md

     getCookie(name)                   # get value of input cookie, *not* output setCookie(name, value[, options]) # set output cookie

-    forceSSL            # may be set to true by `server_chain` before-filters
-                        # to ensure client-server connection is secure.
-                        # it will issue http->https switching if needed.

     settings            # optional sandbox for settings (permissions) fetch params            # required for fetch
       fetch()